 Creating a passive income stream with investments certainly takes a lot of research, careful planning, time, patience, and targeted investing, but soon you could flip the equation and make your money work for you instead of you always working for money.
 A passive income stream is ideal for anyone who wants greater work life balance because you could cut back your hours at a job you don’t like or you could buy happiness by paying someone else to complete tasks that you don’t enjoy in your personal life, such as cooking, washing your car, or cleaning your home.

-Perfect balance between your career and personal life probably does not exist.
-However, there are many steps you can take to reduce the tidal wave of work threatening to overwhelm your personal life including improved organizational habits, eliminating clutter, disconnecting from electronics occasionally, reducing multitasking on-the-job, and scheduling time for yourself.
+A perfect balance between your career and personal life probably does not exist.
+However, there are many steps you can take to reduce the tidal wave of work threatening to overwhelm your personal life including improved organizational habits, eliminating clutter, disconnecting from electronics occasionally, reducing multitasking on the job, and scheduling time for yourself.

 Even if you love your job, the constant stress and pressure you experience in the workplace can put a damper on your hobbies and social time with family and friends.
 So, rather than giving up, strive for a better work life balance by following the aforementioned advice.